 - Have a “get things done attitude” and can deliver results quickly and on time.

-- Are good listeners and can centre our work within the experiences of our members, the majority of whom are Black women from low-income backgrounds.
+- Are good listeners and can centre our work within the experiences of our members, the majority of whom are Black women+ and non-binary people from low-income backgrounds.

 - Are detail oriented.
 We’re looking for applicants who check their facts, care about the quality of their writing and campaigning, and who are quick learners.

 - Are based in or near Joburg, or are able to commute to Joburg each day or stay in Joburg for the duration of the Campaigner Fellowship.
 Unfortunately amandla.mobi only has one office and the Fellowship has to be face to face.
-The Fellowship program does not provide accommodation, but does provide a stipend.
+The Fellowship programme does not provide accommodation, but provides a stipend.

 We are not worried about applicants’ education qualifications or work experience.

-However, the following experience would be a plus (but not essential):
+The following experience/skills would be a plus (but are not essential):

 - Published writing or blogging (including developing press releases).